 It’s a small state, but my home state of Massachusetts is filled with family-friendly activities.
 From the historic attractions in Boston and Plymouth to the beaches on Cape Cod and the Islands, there’s so much to do.
-Whether you are visiting Massachusetts on its own, or as a part of a larger New England vacation, here are some places to visit in Massachusetts with kids.
+Whether you are visiting Massachusetts on its own, or as a part of a larger New England vacation, here are great day trips in Massachusetts with kids.

 We’ve experienced a few of these things at no cost for review.
-This post contains affiliate links.
-A purchase/click through one of these links may result in a commission paid to us at no additional cost for you.
+This post contains affiliate links, and a purchase/click through one of these links may result in a commission paid to us at no additional cost for you.
 All opinions are my own.

 For theater and culture, you can see a show from the Boston Symphony Orchestra at Symphony Hall or a play/musical in the theater district.
 Several theaters rotate touring productions of national shows.

 Local productions, including the Blue Man Group, are also available.
 There’s also the A.R.T. in Cambridge which offers shows (sometimes pre-Broadway) on a regular basis.

 In the summer, you’ll want to spend some time on the water.
 There are several different boat tours on the Boston Harbor that you can take, including whale watches and the thrilling Codzilla ride.
 Or take a trip to the Boston Harbor Islands, where you will get a national park experience right near the city.

 Sports fans will definitely want to visit Fenway Park.
 If you can’t get tickets to see a game, take a tour of the park.
 This behind-the-scenes experience is perfect for fans of baseball.

 If you are planning to visit multiple attractions in Boston, it’s a great idea to purchase a CityPASS.
 WIth the CityPASS, you’ll pay for one ticket and then get admission to multiple attractions.
 Here’s what’s included:

 - A choice of either the Franklin Park Zoo or the Harvard Museum of Natural History